Vineland, New Jersey: History

-Vineland had New Jersey's first school for the intellectually disabled, the Vineland Developmental Center, which now has an east and west campus.
-These institutions housed mentally handicapped women in fully staffed cottages.
-Henry H. Goddard, an American psychologist, coined the term "Moron" while directing the Research Laboratory at the Training School for Backward and Feeble-minded Children in Vineland.
-This facility was so sufficiently well known that one American Prison Association pamphlet in 1955 heralded Vineland as "famous for its contributions to our knowledge of the feebleminded".
+Vineland is home to New Jersey’s first school for people with intellectual disabilities, the Vineland Developmental Center, which now operates east and west campuses.
+The institution housed women with intellectual disabilities in fully staffed cottages.
+Henry H. Goddard, an American psychologist, coined the term "Moron" while serving as director of the Research Laboratory at the Vineland Training School.
+The facility was well known enough that a 1955 pamphlet published by the American Prison Association described Vineland as "famous for its contributions to our knowledge of the feebleminded".

 Vineland celebrated its 150th birthday in 2011.
 Mayor Robert Romano initially ordered a custom cake from Buddy Valastro of Carlo's Bake Shop in Hoboken; the business is featured in the TLC reality television series Cake Boss.
 After outcry from local business owners, the order was canceled and five Vineland bakeries donated elaborate cakes for the event as well as over 1,000 servings of cake for the celebration.

-Since the 1970s, the city has had an annual dandelion festival.
-Brought to the area by early Italian immigrants, the plant is grown as a crop by farms in Vineland.
+Since the 1970s, the city has held an annual dandelion festival.
+Introduced to the area by early Italian immigrants, dandelion greens are cultivated as a crop by farms in and around Vineland.

 Barbara Kingsolver's 2018 novel Unsheltered is set in Vineland.